-Backup & Res store Page • Local File: The ES8509-XT acts as a file server and you can save the file to a local location, see Backup the Configuration - Local File Method on Page 60.
-Backup Configuration • TFTP Server : The ES8509-XT acts as a TFTP client, see Backup the Configuration - TFTP Server Method on Page 61.
-Note: Pointing to the wrong file causes the entire configuration to be skipped. • The ES8509 configuration the CLI (Pa O-XT provides a default configuration file in the ES8509-XT.
-To load the default on file, you can use the Reset on the Load Default page on Page 64 or the Reload command in ge 151). settings you in order to v e the CLI to view the latest settings running in the ES8509-XT.
-The information are the a have configured but have not yet saved to the flash.
-The settings must be saved to the flash work after a power recycle.
-Use the running-config command to view the configuration file, see ing Configuration on Page 151.
-After you save the running-config to flash, the new settings are kept and work after the power is cycled.
+- Local File: The ES7510-XT acts as a file server and you can save the file to a local location, see Backup the Configuration Local File Method on Page 60. - TFTP Server: The ES7510-XT acts as a TFTP client, see Backup the Configuration TFTP Server Method on Page 61.

+Note: Pointing to the wrong file causes the entire configuration to be skipped.

+- The ES7510-XT provides a default configuration file in the ES7510-XT.
+To load the default configuration file, you can use the Reset on the Load Default page on Page 64 or the Reload command in the CLI (Page 147). - You can use the CLI to view the latest settings running in the ES7510-XT.
+The information are the settings you have configured but have not yet saved to the flash.
+The settings must be saved to the flash in order to work after a power recycle.
+Use the running-config command to view the configuration file, see Show Running Configuration on Page 147. - After you save the running-config to flash, the new settings are kept and work after the power is cycled.
 Use the show startup-config to view it in the CLI.
 The Backup command can only backup the configuration file to your PC or TFTP server.